vipulgarg1998/cv_gui/Readme.md

 - Enable the auto recording of the images while playing.

   <img src="images/zed-auto-record-marked.png" alt="zed-auto-record-marked.png" title="Image">
 - Play the Sequencer.
 Play button will automatically be toggle to Pause.
+Do not touch anything until the file is fully played.

   <img src="images/zed-play-marked.png" alt="zed-play-marked.png" title="Image">
 - Export the timestamps when the file reached to the end.
 Pause button will automatically be toggle to Play again